Stepping Stones Riding Program offers students the full range of activities associated with maintaining and riding horses.

 Summer and Winter Camps

-Hours of the camps are: 9:00 am to 5:00 pm, Monday through Friday with the exception of the June 26 - 30 "Little" camp which will run from 9:00 am to 1:30 pm.
+Hours of the camps are: 9:00 am to 5:00 pm, Monday through Friday with the exception of the July 8 - 12 "Littles" camp (ages 5-8) which will run from 9:00 am to 1:00 pm.
 There will be eight campers in each session so space is limited.
 Campers are required to have on file a YMCA Waiver Form, a Camp Registration Form, and a Liability Form prior to the beginning of thecamp.

 Sessions begin to fill as Summer approaches, so sign up as soon as you can.
 Meaghan and her volunteers are really looking forward to another fun summer with our campers.
 To sign up contact Meaghan directly at firstname.lastname@example.org to request your reservation.
 Once you have been approved, you may lock in your reservation by check to Stepping Stones Riding Program or by PayPal below.
 The balance of the payment is due the first day of camp.
 As soon as the registration form is finalized we will put it here for you to download, complete and return prior to attendance.
 And, if you are a first time camp participant be sure to complete and return the Assumption of Liability and YMCA Waiver Forms above as well as the specific Camp Registration form below.